 Get Buy-in From Senior Leadership

-Leadership is crucial in endorsing and supporting a successful security awareness training program.
+Leadership plays a crucial role in endorsing and supporting a successful security awareness training program.
 Senior management set the tone for a culture of awareness by demonstrating commitment.

 Leadership involvement includes: